Moesif/apidocs/source/includes/_postingapi.md

 the data.

 <aside class="warning">
-For most scenarios, the event ingest API isn't needed.
+For most scenarios, the Event Ingestion API isn't needed.
 Feel free to ignore the below section in that case.
 </aside>

 ## API end point

-This is the final endpoint for this.
+This is the final endpoint for all event ingestion APIs.

 `https://api.moesif.net`